 This path rests on a belief that there is a lesson in everything and those who take responsibility for themselves more often than not come out better than those who blame others or run away .

 She has a perspective on the whole thing that is very unlikely to be the same as yours.
 Click here to link to an article that discusses some recent work on what kinds of things may lead to a woman having an affair.

 Since getting whatever positive value there may be in one member of a couple having had an affair can only happen when you really understand what happened, this involves the two people talking and listening with as open a mind as possible.

 Whether you stay or go, whether you want to make your relationship better or you just don't want to make yourself crazy, digesting what has happened, letting it go, and moving on is the best choice.

 The three likely male reactions listed above do not lead to "talking and listening with an open mind."
 The first order of business then is to stabilize.
 Until you can manage your anger and hurt you're in no position to move forward healthy.

 This often involves therapy with a therapist knowledgeable in these kinds of situations, but it is safe to say that most guys don't want to go that route unless they're desperate.
 That's too bad, but what is is sometimes and you just have to go from there.

 The video below talks about a simple program that has the potential to set you on the path to being able to do what you need to do to be able to move on one way or another.

-If it sounds like something you'd like to do, click on the link below to get a free seven step plan to getting yourself back on your feet and going again.
-With all of these programs check out the free information that they offer.
+If it sounds like something you'd like to do, go to their website to get the free seven step plan to getting yourself back on your feet and going again.
+As with all of these programs check out the free information that they offer.
 If that's helpful for you, go ahead and buy the full package.